TTraum/research-log-/researchlog.md

 20190415 (week 2)

-legos!!!! working on revising initial design by adding 6 more pieces, [[https://github.com/TTraum/repository/blob/research-log/img/legoproject.jpg|alt=lego]]
+legos!!!! working on revising initial design by adding 6 more pieces, [[https://github.com/TTraum/repository/blob/research-log/img/legoproject.jpg|alt=lego]].
+Worked on powerpoint for lego mini project.
+Found a good template that worked with the theme hopufully it is easly usable tool.